Skip to content

 • base: Basic username management backend (plugins/basic_username_management/)

-• UnknownUsernameManagementBackend: Fallback backend when configuration is missing
+• UnknownUsernameManagementBackend: Fallback backend when configuration is missing or invalid

 Configuration